USFWS/secas/_posts/2024-09-24-the-dynamic-journey-of-Blueprint-updates-in-the-Gulf-of-Mexico.md

 ---
 When it comes to Blueprint updates, expect the unexpected.
 These updates are the result of a complex interplay of many different factors, including data availability, staff capacity, partner input, and much more, which eventually culminate in the Southeast Conservation Blueprint.
 Today I would like to give some insight on the initial stages of our annual revision cycle, where we truly begin to see the heart of the process: the indicators.

 In 2023, we proudly extended the Blueprint into the Gulf of Mexico’s offshore marine environment.
-As we usher in the 2024 Blueprint update, we’re excited to share that updates in this area have already begun.
-Every time we update an indicator—whether it’s familiar or brand new—the experience is always unique.
-This dynamic process was particularly evident with our Gulf coral and hardbottom indicator.<!--more-->
+As we usher in the 2024 Blueprint update, we’re excited to share that updates in this area have already begun.<!--more--> Every time we update an indicator—whether it’s familiar or brand new—the experience is always unique.
+This dynamic process was particularly evident with our Gulf coral and hardbottom indicator.

 **Chasing New Data**